ctsrc/dp/stockmax/README.md

 is written to the specified file, creating said file if it does not exist, or truncating it if it does exist.

-Takinf the output path via an environment variable rather than as a command-line argument is not very Unix-like, but it's what they do in the HackerRank C++ skeleton for this assignment and therefore I decided that my implementation should do this as well.
+Taking the output path via an environment variable rather than as a command-line argument is not very Unix-like, but it's what they do in the HackerRank C++ skeleton for this assignment and therefore I decided that my implementation should do this as well.